gilbertVirgo/eec-v2/README.md

 Website for East End Church.
 Works with a Prismic backend (events) and Podbean (sermons/podcast).

+Deployed to Netlify - no server login needed!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 To learn more about Next.js, take a look at the following resources: